randerson400/MyProjects/README.md

 This directory includes all files that are necessary to implement a dictionary using a hassh table.
 This dictionary is then tested using movies to fill the dictionary.
 Hash tables are used to search through a dictionary very efficiently.
 The hash function calculates a psuedorandom position for the movie based on its title.
 This allows the dictionary to access a movie in near constant time.

 I wrote this project in collaboration with Brett Weicht.

+### 4. Portfolio

+My porftolio was created at the end of my CS 271: Data Systems class.
+It details all of the major topics covered over the course of the semester.
+I make a case for my level of understanding for each topic, using projects, exams, and homework.
+In a more general sense, this protfolio documents the knowledge I gained in this class and the progress I made on the topics.